Umar1999/printf/README.md

 R: prints the rot13'ed string

 Task 15
-All the above options work well together.
+All the above options work well togethe.